 As required by Congress in 1992, EXIM was the first export credit agency (ECA) to adopt environmental procedures and guidelines to assess the environmental impacts of projects seeking EXIM financing.
 In 2013, EXIM’s Board of Directors approved the current version of the Bank’s Environmental and Social Due Diligence Procedures and Guidelines.

 After finalizing guidelines, EXIM entered into negotiations with other ECAs at the Organization for Economic Cooperation and Development (OECD) to develop common environmental guidelines.
 Referred to as the Common Approaches for Officially Supported Export Credits and Environmental and Social Due Diligence, these environmental guidelines have been adopted by all OECD ECAs.
 In accordance with the Common Approaches, EXIM reports on pending applications and approved Category A and Category B transactions.

-EXIM has adopted the Equator Principles, a globally recognized benchmark used by more than 90 financial institutions and ECAs to determine, assess, and manage the social and environmental risks of international project financing.
+EXIM has adopted the Equator Principles (link is external), a globally recognized benchmark used by more than 110 financial institutions and ECAs to determine, assess, and manage the social and environmental risks of international project financing.
 By complying with the Equator Principles, EXIM collaborates with commercial banks to streamline its environmental reviews.